aaahhhrav15/musclecrm/client/README.md

-# FlexCRM - Gym Management System
+# MuscleCRM - Gym Management System

 A comprehensive CRM system for gym management with MongoDB backend.